 The APIs allow you to enable encryption (SSE-B2 or SSE-C) at an individual file level.
-After encryption (SSE-B2) is enabled (via API or web application) on a bucket, only the files that are uploaded into (or copied into) that bucket from that point forward are encrypted.
+After encryption (SSE-B2) is enabled (using the API or the Backblaze web UI) on a bucket, only the files that are uploaded into (or copied into) that bucket from that point forward are encrypted.
 Files that are in the bucket before encryption is enabled are not encrypted.

 Server-Side Encryption with Backblaze-Managed Keys (SSE-B2)